surrealdb/surrealdb/SECURITY.md

 Please report any issues or vulnerabilities via [Github Security Advisories](https://github.com/surrealdb/surrealdb/security/advisories) instead of posting a public issue in GitHub.
-You can also send security commuications to [security@surrealdb.com](mailto:security@surrealdb.com).
+You can also send security communications to [security@surrealdb.com](mailto:security@surrealdb.com).
 Please include the version identifier (obtained by running `surrealdb version` on the command line) and details on how the vulnerability can be exploited.